 Can I bring my children with me?

 We do not offer childcare services at TITLE Boxing Club.
 However, children over the age of eight are welcome to work out with you here and join as a member!
 Ask us about our Family Membership options.

 What do I need to bring to class?
 How early do I need to arrive?

-Hand wraps are essential for your protection and mandatory for class.
-You can bring your own or buy them here.
-We’ll have gloves for you to borrow your first time, and you might want to bring a bottle of water and towel!
-Plan on arriving 20 minutes early so we can get you settled and wrap your hands.
+Hand wraps and gloves are essential for your protection and mandatory for class.
+If you have some bring 'em, If you don't, no worries.
+We sell all equipment at the club.
+Make sure to also bring a bottle of water and a towel!
+Plan on arriving 20-30 minutes early so we can get you settled and wrap your hands.